 The purpose of Your Certificate is to authenticate and encrypt Internet communications.
 ISRG is not responsible for any legal or other consequences resulting from or associated with the use of Your Certificate.
 You agree that You will not use Your Certificate for any purpose requiring fail-safe performance, such as the operation of public utilities or power facilities, air traffic control or navigation systems, weapons systems, or any other systems, the failure of which would reasonably be expected to lead to bodily injury, death or property damage.

 3.7.
-When to Revoke Your Certificate
+Revoking Your Certificate

 You warrant to ISRG and the public-at-large, and You agree, that You will immediately request that Your Certificate be revoked if: (i) there is any actual or suspected misuse or Key Compromise of the Private Key associated with the Public Key included in Your Certificate, or (ii) any information in Your Certificate is, or becomes, misleading, incorrect or inaccurate.
 You may make a revocation request to ISRG using ACME Client Software.
 You should also notify anyone who may have relied upon Your use of Your Certificate that Your encrypted communications may have been subject to compromise.

+You warrant to ISRG and the public-at-large, and You agree, that before providing a reason for revoking Your Certificate, you will have reviewed the revocation guidelines found in the “Revocation Reason Codes” section of the Let’s Encrypt documentation available at https://letsencrypt.org/docs/, and that you will provide Your corresponding revocation reason code with awareness of such guidelines.

+You acknowledge and accept that ISRG may modify any revocation reason code provided by You if ISRG determines, in its sole discretion, that a different reason code for revocation is more appropriate or is required by industry standards.

 3.8 When to Cease Using Your Certificate